thecount12/madblog/README.md

 CHANGE THEMES

 1. edit code.py and look for:
-	uncomment below for theme change
-	render=web.template.render('templates/')
+	- render=web.template.render('templates/')
-	render=web.template.render('templates/', base='layout') # layout.html
+	- render=web.template.render('templates/', base='layout') # layout.html

 Changing "render" variable changes how or where html files are rendered in the template directory it also affects each "class method" and how its rendered.

 for instance:

 	render=web.template.render('templates/')
         brender=web.template.render('templates/')